EpicOrange/riichi_advanced/documentation/documentation.md

 - `"tsumogiri"`: Matches a discard that was tsumogiri (discarded from draw).
 - `"dora"`: Matches dora (as indicated by visible dora indicators and the `"dora_indicators"` map).
 - `"kuikae"`: Matches a tile that is kuikae to the last call.
 Only used in `play_restrictions`.

+You can also prepend `"not_"` to any of these to get the inverse specification.

 ## Match targets